Pitt-RAS/fsae_racecar_2020/README.md

 # fsae_racecar_2020
-Code for RAS' and FSAE's autonomous race car
+Code for interfacing with Jetson and connecting remote ROS nodes